haiya1994/BERE/README.md

 Tested on Python 3.5.2 and PyTorch 1.0.0.

 ## Data
+The download link of full datasets: https://cloud.tsinghua.edu.cn/d/9a117f17200e4b55b79f/.

+The download link of word embedding: http://evexdb.org/pmresources/vec-space-models/.

-The download link of full datasets can be found in https://cloud.tsinghua.edu.cn/d/9a117f17200e4b55b79f/.
+The download link of DDI'13 dataset can also be found in: https://github.com/arwhirang/DDI-recursive-NN/.
+We transformed them into '.json'.

-[DDI_Data]
-Run data/ddi/data_prepare.py for data prepa
-[DTI_Data]

-[Pretrained_Word_Embedding]
-Word embedding is not included. visit :

 ## How to Run
 Download 'PubMed-and-PMC-w2v.bin' from http://evexdb.org/pmresources/vec-space-models/ and put it at data/